ismailsaid2001/Sam3oul.github.io/_posts/2023-08-25-TTS-deep-dive.md

 layout: post
 title:  "Unlocking the Power of TTS: Exploring Concepts and Confronting Challenges"
 author: Sam3oul
-categories: [ Artficial inteligence, tutorial ]
+categories: [ Artficial inteligence, Theory,TTS,Machine learning]
 image: assets/images/18.jpg
 beforetoc: "This is a walk through the basics of Text to speech technologies and the steps that enable us to generate voice based on a given text"
 toc: true